kujirahand/tkeasygui-python/README.md

 # tkeasygui-python

-Easy and Simple GUI Library for Python
+Easy and Simple GUI Library for Python.
+Take it Easy to develop GUI apps.

 ## Install